I recently responded to a question on the National Journal blog, "What role should natural gas play in the United States?"

 - GSA's Print Management Initiatives: Cutting Costs and Saving Energy Through Smarter Printing

-The Center for Climate and Energy Solutions (C2ES) has launched an initiative to examine how federal agencies are using information and communications technology (ICT) to perform their functions in a leaner, more efficient and sustainable manner.
+The Center for Climate and Energy Solutions (C2ES) has launched a program examining how information and communications technologies (ICT) help organizations, such as federal agencies, perform their functions in a leaner, more efficient and sustainable manner.

-Building on our energy efficiency and energy initiatives, C2ES is a founding member of a new global partnership – ICT for Sustainable Energy (ISEP) – aimed at improving energy efficiency and curbing greenhouse gas emissions through the use of information and communication technologies in achieving the goals of the UN’s Sustainable Energy For All (SE4All) initiative.
+In addition, C2ES is a founding member of a new global partnership – ICT for Sustainable Energy (ISEP) – aimed at improving energy efficiency and curbing greenhouse gas emissions through the use of information and communication technologies to achieve the goals of the UN's Sustainable Energy For All (SE4All) initiative.

 For more information about the project, or questions and comments, please contact email@example.com.